-Ref No. 4.11 Annual Monitoring Indicator Monitoring Target Monitoring Trigger LOCAL: Preparation of To produce Design in the Failure to prepare Supplementary Supplementary Planning Landscape Supplementary Planning Guidance within two Guidance relating to Design in the Planning Guidance within two years of the Plan's adoption.
-Landscape. years of the Plan's adoption.
+Ref No. 4.11 Annual Monitoring Indicator Monitoring Target Monitoring Trigger LOCAL: Preparation of Supplementary Planning Guidance relating to Design in the Landscape.
+To produce Design in the Landscape Supplementary Planning Guidance within two years of the Plan's adoption.
+Failure to prepare Supplementary Planning Guidance within two years of the Plan's adoption.
+Performance